Icinga/icinga2/doc/06-distributed-monitoring.md

 object Endpoint "icinga2-master1.localdomain" {
   // This endpoint will connect to us

+  // Keep events in the replay log for 1 hour, if the cluster connection drops log_duration = 1h
 }

 object Endpoint "icinga2-master2.localdomain" {
   // This endpoint will connect to us

+  // Keep events in the replay log for 1 hour, if the cluster connection drops log_duration = 1h
 }

 object Endpoint "icinga2-satellite1.localdomain" {
   // First satellite already connects to us

+  // Keep events in the replay log for 1 hour, if the cluster connection drops log_duration = 1h
 }

 object Endpoint "icinga2-satellite2.localdomain" {